BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 Prior to compilation, your code is run through a process called **translation**, which involves a **preprocessor**, which can be thought of as a program that manipulates the text in each code file. **Preprocessor directives** are instructions that start with the `#` symbol and end with a newline.
 These instructions tell the preprocessor to perform some text manipulation on the code.
 Note that directives have their own syntax and do not follow C++ syntax.

 #### Include
 The `#include` directive replaces that line with the contents of the included file.
+The included contents are then preprocessed and the rest of your file are preprocessed and compiled.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUwODYzODc3NywyMDU4Mjc4ODM2LDM5ND
+eyJoaXN0b3J5IjpbLTQxODk0NDgxNywyMDU4Mjc4ODM2LDM5ND
 QwODE2OCwxMTc1Nzc4Nzk5LDkyOTA0MzQ1NCwtNzM0MTE1NzE4
 LC0xODU4NzgzNzk5LDYzMDM1NzMyMSwtMjQ2MjA0ODE2LDgzMj
 kzOTY2MiwxNzE5MTU5MzU0LC0xOTQwOTc4Njk1LC0xNTkzMDgz